kehanguo/VQA_diagnosis/sprint2./README.md

 ## Step forward
 In sprint 3, we will try to do the following:
-- optimaze the performance by enlarging training dataset, this might be done one SCC.
+- optimaze the performance by enlarging training dataset, this will be done one GPU.
 - connect the result of image processing with a LSTM network to do image captioning.
+- determine our system architecture

 # Reference: